Avimitin/nvim/README.md

 git clone --depth=1 https://github.com/Avimitin/nvim.git ~/.config/nvim
 # Then switch to the latest stable version
 git checkout latest

-# Or You can just download the latest stable version (Auto Retagged)
-curl "https://raw.githubusercontent.com/Avimitin/nvim/master/scripts/install.bash" -o install.bash
-# Please read the script before you use it
-cat install.bash
-# Execute it
-bash install.bash
 ```

 Finally, input `nvim` to open the editor, and all plugins will be downloaded automatically.